TomDLT/TPT/README.md

 ## Working tools
 - [Git](https://git-scm.com/): Must-have version control tool
     - [Tutorial](https://git-scm.com/docs/gittutorial), [Cheat-sheet](https://www.git-tower.com/blog/git-cheat-sheet/), [Development workflow](https://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html)
 - [GitHub](https://github.com/): Host your git repositories online.
     - As a student/academic, you can ask for a [free developer plan](https://education.github.com/pack), to have unlimited private repos.
     - Alternatively, you can use [GitLab](https://gitlab.telecom-paristech.fr/users/sign_in), hosted by TPT (you need to raise a [sos ticket](https://sos.telecom-paristech.fr/front/helpdesk.public.php) to create a project)
 - [Linux commands](https://github.com/jlevy/the-art-of-command-line/blob/master/README.md): Selection of notes and tips on using the command-line.
     - [Shell command explained](https://explainshell.com/)
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh): Customize your shell to have colors, current git branch, current environnement, ...
+- [screen](https://www.linode.com/docs/networking/ssh/using-gnu-screen-to-manage-persistent-terminal-sessions/): Keep your process running even if you close your terminal or close your ssh connection.

 ## Python tools
 - [Anaconda](https://www.continuum.io/downloads): A good way to have everything you need for python